webfm/defect-app/project-data.md

     * Current status of the record is NOT equal to Closed AND:
         * Their team is the creator of the record AND they have Close privileges OR
         * They have the following three privileges: View All, Edit All and Close.

+### validators ###

+there are 8 validators can be applied to a template

+* validators for tempalte.type INPUT
+    * DECIMAL - decimal number
+    * WHOLE_NUMBER - whole number not decimal
+* validators for tempalte.type - INPUT, EDITOR
+    * REQUIRED
+    * UNIQUE
+    * MAXIMUM_LENGTH
+    * REGEX - regular expression validator, the value will be a regular expression
+* validators for template.type - SELECT
+    * REQUIRED_LEVEL - must fill in the hierarchy level for a field
+        * i.e. for location like 'site', 'structure', 'level', 'room', REQUIRED_LEVEL = 2 means user must select a 'site' and a 'structure'. level and room can be left blank
+    * END_LEVEL_DISPLAY - how many level in hierarchy level to be displayed in the selector
+        * i.e. for location like 'site', 'structure', 'level', 'room', END_LEVEL_DISPLAY = 3 only 'site', 'structure', 'level' are displayed in the selector